oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 #### Calling `svm_dbg_`-helper functions during debugging

-When the image gets built with `-H:+IncludeDebugHelperMethods` additional `@CEntryPoint`-functions are defined that can be called from GDB during debugging.
-For example:
+When the image gets built with `-H:+IncludeDebugHelperMethods`, additional `@CEntryPoint`-functions are defined that can be called from GDB during debugging, for example:
 ```text
 (gdb) p greeter
 $3 = (hello.Hello$Greeter *) 0x7ffff6881900
 ```
-Here again we have a local named `greeter` with the static-type `hello.Hello$Greeter`.
-To see its runtime-type we can use the methods already described above.
+Here again, we have a local named `greeter` with the static-type `hello.Hello$Greeter`.
+To see its runtime-type, we can use the methods already described above.
-Alternatively we can make use of the `svm_dbg_`-helper functions.
+Alternatively, we can make use of the `svm_dbg_`-helper functions.
 For example, we can call
 ```text
 void svm_dbg_print_hub(graal_isolatethread_t* thread, size_t hubPtr)
 ```
 from within the running debug session.
 We have to pass a value for `graal_isolatethread_t` and the absolute address of the hub we want to get printed.
-In most situations, the value for graal_isolatethread_t is just the value of the current `IsolateThread` that can be found in a platform-specific register:
+In most situations, the value for `graal_isolatethread_t` is just the value of the current `IsolateThread` that can be found in a platform-specific register:

 | Platform  | Register |
 | --------- | -------- |